ptitcoutu/ng-bpmn/README.md

   > gulp serve

-The page demo page will be accessible at http://localhost:3000/demo/omg_order.html
+The demo page will be accessible at http://localhost:3000/demo/omg_order.html